eclipse-imagen/imagen/docs/guide/programming-environ/index.md

 #### 3.7.2.2 Adding or Setting Parameters

-As described before, there are two separate classes for specifying parameter blocks: `ParameterBlock` and `ParameterBlockJAI`.
+As described before, there are two separate classes for specifying parameter blocks: `ParameterBlock` and `ParameterBlockImageN`.
 Both classes work very much alike, except for two differences:
-`ParameterBlockJAI` automatically provides default parameter values and allows setting parameters by name; `ParameterBlock` does not.``
+`ParameterBlockImageN` automatically provides default parameter values and allows setting parameters by name; `ParameterBlock` does not.``